RamalakshmiArumugam/Ramalakshmi.A_Portfolio/README.md

 - Introduce test data factories for larger API and UI scenarios
 - Add contract-style validation for API response schemas
 - Publish test trend data across CI runs

-**Performance & Scalability Testing — JMeter
-**
-As part of my QA Lead role at [GHX Healthcare / Innomaint — pick the real project], I used Apache JMeter to validate application performance under concurrent user load.

-Built JMeter test plans for critical flows such as [login, document upload, search — pick real ones] Configured Thread Groups to simulate [X] concurrent users, running Load and Stress test scenarios Measured response time, throughput (TPS), and error rate using JMeter's Aggregate Report and Summary Report listeners Identified a performance bottleneck at approximately [X] concurrent users, traced to [DB connection pool / server memory / API timeout]
-Worked with the development team to resolve it; response time improved from [X]s to [Y]s after the fix Findings were used as part of release sign-off criteria before go-live